Amulya-999/vsdsquadron-mini-internship/README.md

 To perform Functional simulation:<br>
 1. create a new directory with any name using the command "mkdir < name > " like<br>
 2. mkdir amulya.<br>

 3. create two files   amulya_v.v  and   amulya_tb.v using the command<br>

 4. "touch amulya_v.v amulya_tb.v".  so,two files are created in directory.<br>

 5. copy and paste the verilog code in amulya_v.v file and testbench in amulya_tb.v file from reference repo.<br>

 6. now,make sure that you are on right directory (cd amulya) and to run and simulate the code use the command.<br>

    iverilog -o amulya amulya_v.v amulya_tb.v<br>
    ./amulya<br>

-7. to see the waveforms install gtkwave by using command "sudo apt install gtkwave"
+7. to see the waveforms install gtkwave by using command "sudo apt install gtkwave"<br>

-8. now to see the waveforms use the command "gtkwave iiitb_rv32i.vcd"
+8. now to see the waveforms use the command "gtkwave iiitb_rv32i.vcd"<br>

 ![task 1 pic 1](https://github.com/Amulya-999/vsdsquadron-mini-internship/assets/170462957/877e2487-709f-44f0-a514-fab9147c56b9)